-UTS is welcoming more than 8000 new students on campus this session – about 1300 here in Health!
+UTS Health is welcoming more than 1000 new students on campus this session.

 1. Student Centres can answer your admin and enrolment questions.
 Chat in person at the centre in Building 10 or submit a question online at ASK UTS.
 For nursing and midwifery students, remember to leave your clinical placement queries for the Clinical Practice Unit (CPU) up on level 6.